xpqz/dyalog-docs/interface-guide/docs/dde/shared-variable-principles.md

 It is easiest to consider Shared Variables between two APL workspaces.
 A Shared Variable is simply a variable that is common to and visible in two workspaces.
 Once a variable is shared, its value is the same in both workspaces.
 Communication is achieved by one workspace assigning a new value to the variable and then the other workspace referencing it.
 Although there is no explicit **send** or **receive**, it is perhaps easier to think of things in this way.
 When you assign a value to a shared variable, you are in effect transmitting it to your partner.
 When you reference a shared variable, you are in fact receiving it from your partner.

 This discussion of shared variables will refer to the terms **set** and **use**.
-The term **set** means to assign a (new) value to a variable, i.e. its name appears to the left of an assignment arrow.
-The term **use** means to refer to the value of a variable, i.e. its name appears to the right of an assignment arrow.
+The term **set** means to assign a (new) value to a variable, that is, its name appears to the left of an assignment arrow.
+The term **use** means to refer to the value of a variable, that is, its name appears to the right of an assignment arrow.

 ## Sharing a Variable

 Variables are shared using the system function `⎕SVO`.
 This is a dyadic function whose right argument specifies the name (or a matrix of names) of the variable, and whose left argument identifies the partner with whom the variable is to be shared.
 In mainframe APL, you identify the partner by its processor id.
 For example, the following statement means that you offer to share the variable `X` with processor 123.
 ```apl
       123 ⎕SVO 'X'
 ```

 A single `⎕SVO` by one workspace is not however sufficient to make a connection.
 It is necessary that **both** partners make an offer to share the variable.
-Thus if you are process 345, your partner must complete the coupling by making an equivalent shared variable offer, e.g.
+Thus if you are process 345, your partner must complete the coupling by making an equivalent shared variable offer.
+For example:
 ```apl
       345 ⎕SVO 'X'
 ```